KyleParkJong/Korean-Handwriting-Recognition-AI/README.md

 <img src="/images/bsn2_1.jpg" width="20%" height="20%" title="letter" alt="letter"></img>
 <img src="/images/bsn2_2.jpg" width="20%" height="20%" title="letter" alt="letter"></img>

-- Two-letter data was made by combining one-letter data.
+- The two-letter data was created by combining different single-letter data, each scaled appropriately.
 - In order to reduce the loss of feature information during resizing, the img_concat(img1, img2) function was created and used to connect the images, and forming them into squares.

 * Acquired 6,480 two-letter data per target (81P2)